 Flin Flon straddles the Saskatchewan/Manitoba border and the Flin Flon Border Explorers Snowmobile Club maintains a trail system that winds its way through Flin Flon and Cranberry Portage in Manitoba, as well as Creighton and the Denare Beach region of Saskatchewan.
 These four communities have designated routes along roadways that allow snowmobilers to get around conveniently.
 It’s a vacationer’s paradise that provides ample recreational opportunities via 220 kilometres of groomed snowmobile trails.

-Flin Flon is beloved by all, as proven when the city was voted SnoRiders’ 2020 SledTown ShowDown champions.
+Flin Flon is beloved by all, as proven when the city was voted SnoRiders’ SledTown ShowDown champions in 2020 and then again in 2022!

 With an abundance of lakes, the area around The Pas, Manitoba, is a sledder’s playground.
 Both visitors and locals alike enjoy the bush trails, wide open areas and scenic lake and river views.
 Staging is out of The Pas, which links into 350 kilometres of groomed trail.
 There are also seven well-maintained warm-up cabins scattered along the trails.
 A snowmobiler can easily link into the networks of surrounding clubs, providing unlimited riding.